cloudbase/garm-provider-aws/README.md

         },
         "iops": {
             "type": "integer",
-            "description": "The number of IOPS (Input/Output Operations Per Second) to provision for the volume.
-Only valid for volume_type=io1."
+            "description": "Specifies the number of IOPS (Input/Output Operations Per Second) provisioned for the volume.
+Required for io1 and io2 volumes.
+Optional for gp3 volumes."
         },
         "throughput": {
             "type": "integer",
+            "maximum": 1000,
+            "minimum": 125,
-            "description": "The throughput (MiB/s) to provision for the volume.
-Only valid for volume_type=gp3."
+            "description": "Specifies the throughput (MiB/s) provisioned for the volume.
+Valid only for gp3 volumes."
         },
         "volume_size": {
             "type": "integer",
-            "description": "The size of the volume, in GiB.
-Default: 8."
+            "description": "Specifies the size of the volume in GiB."
         },
         "volume_type": {
             "type": "string",
+            "enum": [
+                "gp2",
+                "gp3",
+                "io1",
+                "io2",
+                "st1",
+                "sc1",
+                "standard"
+            ],
-            "description": "The volume type.
-Default: gp2."
+            "description": "Specifies the EBS volume type."
         },
         "security_group_ids": {
             "type": "array",